This post is intended to provide more details on how zmNinja engages (or not) with data that may be personal to you.

 - The event notification server (zmeventnotification.pl) can be configured using secure web sockets or websockets.
 I’d strongly recommend secure web sockets.
 Please see its install guide for more details

-- If you don’t use the event server, then this functionality is disabled and no data is transmitted or exchanged with the FCM servers
+- If you don’t use the event server, then this functionality is disabled and no data is transmitted or exchanged with the FCM servers or my intermediary server

 - Note that desktop zmNinja does not use FCM.
 It simply sets up a websocket connection directly between your installed zmeventnotification.pl and the zmNinja desktop app.
 No intermediate servers are used (which also means push notifications don’t get delivered if the desktop app is not running)